Omid2831/PeakMVC-teach/README.md

 * `SneakersModel`: This model handles the data for the sneakers page.
 * `HorlogesModel`: This model handles the data for the horloges page.
 * `RijksteZangeresModel`: This model handles the data for the rijkste zangeres page.
+* `VulkaanModel`: This model handles the data for the vulkaan page.

 **Database**